akononovicius/physRisk-content-repository/articles/2012/agent-based-prey-predator-model.md

-Interestingly due to the various applications of the Lotka-Volterra equations \[cite id="Ausloos2009Chess, Goodwin1967Cambridge, Olivera2011DynSocEcoSys, Solomon2000Hermes, Vitanov2012ACS"\], this agent based model provides insights not only to the ecosystem, but also into the other socio-economic systems.
+Interestingly due to the various applications of the Lotka-Volterra equations \[cite id="Ausloos2009Chess, Goodwin1967Cambridge, Olivera2011DynSocEcoSys, Solomon2000Hermes, Vitanov2012ACS"\], this agent-based model provides insights not only to the ecosystem, but also into the other socio-economic systems.

 Formulation of the agent-based model